amohler09/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+  -Context API helps solve the problem of prop-drilling when you need to pass props more than 2 levels down, or if you have many props that you need to pass more than 2 levels down.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  -Actions-Actions are just plain JavaScript objects that contain information and pass it to the store.
+They are the only possible way that information can be passed to the store and they have a type field that tells the store what type of action to perfrom
+  -Reducers-Reducers are pure functions that take in the current state and action and return a new state which tells the store exactly how to perform the action given
+  -Store-Store is an object that holds all of the state of the application

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+  -Application state is global and your component state is local.
+Component state, however, lives within that specific component and props can be passed down to only it's children.
+So, if you need a state which can be accessed by multiple components, it's better to store your state in the Application.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+  -Redux-thunk is a middleware that allows you to call action creators and return a function as opposed to an object.
+It changes the normal flow of an application so that errors do not get thrown.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  -I think it's a little hard to say which I prefer more, I believe context API is simpler for smaller applications but I think I might like Redux more because although there are many more steps and code involved, it seems like there is a more clear path as to how things get passed and where all the state lives.

 ## Project Set Up